versible/simlarity-role/Methodology.md

 The commented code should be your reference for all details.
 To explain the code:

 ## 1/ Assemble the source data
-Assemble the source data as described in `ReadMe.md Data Sources` section.
-For this implementation, the data source table needs to be a tab-delimited text file.
+Assemble the source data.
+An example is provided in `SimRole_Build_Input.sqls`.
+This example transforms data from [TPC-DS datasets](https://www.tpc.org/tpcds/).
+The TPC-DS datasets have an appropriate schema: Sales data with stores and products and customers...
+However TPC-DS is designed for performance testing; the data is machine (randomly) generated.
+Therefore the TPC-DS data is meaningless, so the outputs of running this model on this data will be meaningless.
+We are providing example code based on TPC-DS data merely to ensure the code runs.
+If anyone knows of a better open data source to use, please let us know!

 It is critical the rows of data in this text file are sorted `ORDER BY CustomerID ASC, BasketID ASC, ProductID ASC`

 ## 2/ Run the big data processing step
 Run `SimRole.cs`, or your translated version thereof.
 Don't worry if you have never seen C#, or never really want to.
 No particular fancy programming constructs are used, its just variables, methods, arrays.